Graduate Certificate in eLearning

 The University of New England is the only Australian public university to be awarded the maximum 5 stars for Overall Experience by the Good Universities Guide, 13 years in a row.
 UNE has delivered distance education since 1955—that’s longer than any other Australian university.
 Perhaps that’s why students continue to rate UNE so highly for student satisfaction and teaching quality.
 With over 170 degrees offered online, and more than 20,000 online students, UNE is the expert in online education.

-Upon completion of this degree, students will be able to:
+Upon completion of this course, students will be able to:

 - demonstrate specialised and applied knowledge of an elearning environment;

 - investigate, critically evaluate and apply theories of learning and teaching in an elearning environment;

 - critically analyse learner needs and design, manage and evaluate elearning environments and demonstrate a range of strategies that use elearning tools to address specific learner needs;